'Unprecedented' interest in midterms from U.S. voters living abroad

 He now comes to the group's U.K. campaign office four or five evenings a week, calling Americans in the Democrats Abroad database and reminding them to vote in the midterm elections.

-"I feel like this election is determinate," said DePinto, 54, who moved to London a year ago to be with his wife who got a job here.
+"I feel like this election is determinative," said DePinto, 54, who moved to London a year ago to be with his wife who got a job here.

 Though midterm elections are typically shrugged off by Americans overseas, not this year.